General Terms and Conditions (Consumer)

 This does not affect your legal rights, including if goods are faulty.

-A La Redoute Credit Account is a credit agreement available subject to acceptance to UK residents aged 18+.
+An LR Pay account is a credit agreement available subject to acceptance to UK residents aged 18+.

 Promotional codes (order codes)

-These codes tell us which promotion or special offer you are entitled to claim with your order.
+These codes tell us which promotion or special offer you’re entitled to claim with your order.
 Codes are for you personally and remain our property at all times.
 Unless stated otherwise in code terms for the relevant offer, codes can only be used once and discounts may not be valid on certain products (e.g. sale items, Invité items, Web Exclusives, certain brands, certain products).

 If you place more than one order using the same code, your first order only may be accepted.
 We reserve the right to restrict or refuse orders or substitute where necessary.